High Contrast Mode:

 Whether the printer notices the issue during preflighting, or the client catches the issue during proofing, the matter should be discussed between the client and the printer to determine the most efficient way to correct the file prior to sending it to press.

 Fortunately, most commercial printers have the software needed to make certain edits to a PDF file.
-Making any needed changes in-house can help save valuable time and keep the project on schedule.
+Making any needed changes in-house can save valuable time and help keep the project on schedule.

 Have Questions?
 Color Vision is always ready to help!